What is Perchlorate?

-On June 26, 2019, the Environmental Protection Agency (EPA) published a proposed rule regarding the regulation of perchlorate in public drinking water systems.
-The proposed Maximum Contaminant Level (MCL) and health-based Maximum Contaminant Level Goal (MCLG) are each 56 ppb.
-The EPA is expected to finalize the MCL by July 15, 2020.
-Although there is currently no federal standard for perchlorate, the Nevada Division of Environmental Protection has established 18 ppb as a provisional action level for Nevada.
-The Las Vegas Valley Water District’s 2018 Water Quality Summary indicates that the average concentration of perchlorate in its water is 0.7 ppb, well below Nevada’s provisional action level.
+On June 26, 2019, the Environmental Protection Agency (EPA) published a proposed rule regarding the regulation of perchlorate in public drinking water systems, and on June 18, 2020, the EPA made a final determination to not issue a national regulation for perchlorate.
+Although there is no federal standard for perchlorate, the Nevada Division of Environmental Protection has established 18 ppb as a provisional action level for Nevada.
+The Las Vegas Valley Water District’s 2020 Water Quality Summary indicates that the average concentration of perchlorate in its water is 0.5 ppb, well below Nevada’s provisional action level.

 Disclaimer: The Nevada Division of Environmental Protection does not offer any guarantee, express or implied, regarding the accuracy, validity, or completeness of the information presented by a third-party.
 Furthermore, the views or opinions expressed by a third-party do not reflect the views or opinions of the Division.